neo-project/docs/docs/en-us/exchange/transaction.md

 > [!Note]
 >
-> Regarding the notification format conversion of the transfer in the file, you can refer to [Neo3 data conversion](https://neo.org/converter/index).
+> Regarding the data format conversion of the transfer in the file, you can refer to [Neo3 data conversion](https://neo.org/converter/index).

 ## Dealing with User Withdrawals